 Configuring TLS

-Learn how to configure Keycloak's https certificates for ingoing and outgoing requests as well as mTLS.
+Learn how to configure Keycloak's https certificates for ingoing and outgoing requests.

 Transport Layer Security (short: TLS) is crucial to exchange data over a secured channel.
 For production environments, you should never expose Keycloak endpoints through HTTP, as sensitive data is at the core of what Keycloak exchanges with other applications.
 In this guide, you will learn how to configure Keycloak to use HTTPS/TLS.